REDBANK VALLEY DAY OF GIVING

 Click the organizations below to view donation information and links.

-bills for doing TNR add up very quickly.
-By supporting our fundraisers you are helping us reach out to more people to help control the over-population problem in their area helping to complete our Mission by educating the public on how to control the cat over-population.
 How we got our name: There are so many feral cats now in the surrounding areas needing help.
 These cats have been neglected and left alone to starve, to suffer sickness and injury, to be maimed and/or killed by other animals.
-They have been cast aside by owners who didn’t want them anymore, displaced from one overpopulated area to another by people who didn’t want to spend the money to take care of them, pay the vet bill to have them spayed or neutered, or didn’t have the money to feed them so they left them to fend for themselves.
-Cats can become pregnant at 6 mos. old, so it is babies having babies out there alone, producing 2 litters a year brings on the population explosion through no fault of their own.
-With caring people and volunteers many cats have been trapped, received medical attention,
+They have been cast aside by owners who didn’t want them anymore, displaced from one overpopulated area to another by people who didn’t want to spend the money to take care of them, didn’t want to pay the vet bill to have them spayed or neutered, didn’t want to spend or didn’t have the money to feed them so they left them to fend for themselves.
+Cats can become pregnant at 6 mos. old, so it’s babies having babies out there alone, producing 2 litters a year brings on the population explosion through no fault of their own.
+With caring people and volunteers many cats have been trapped, received medical attention, gotten food, and some have been re-homed and adopted.
+We call these “The Lucky Cats”.

 Redbank Renaissance formed in 2007 with a multifaceted approach to revitalize our area.
-This year’s goal is to raise $5000 to support ongoing efforts which include the Garden Keepers who plant, maintain and improve the public gardens and to fund façade, signage and bike rack matching grants to help area businesses and promote tourism.
-A well maintained business district invites travelers to stop and spend money here in the New Bethlehem/Redbank Valley area..
-Other efforts include repainting 1 of our 3 welcome signs; promotion of area history with historic markers; business promotion (signage and website), regional Welcome Brochures (print costs); business assistance; community clean ups, Dog-i-Pot stations (more bags needed), and community calendar.
+New this year, we are working with Clarion County’s new Main Street initiative with a particular goal of funding more façade improvements in the business district.
+We hope to raise $5000 to support ongoing efforts which include the Garden Keepers who help plant, maintain and improve the public gardens and to fund façade, signage and bike rack matching grants to help area businesses and promote tourism.
+A well-maintained business district invites travelers to stop and spend money here in the New Bethlehem/Redbank Valley area.
+Other efforts include maintaining our 3 welcome signs; promotion of area history with historic markers; business promotion (signage and website), regional Welcome Brochures (print costs); business assistance; community clean ups, Dog-i-Pot stations (more bags needed), and community calendar.
 All efforts depend on public donations.
 Volunteers are welcomed.
-Information: www.redbankren.org/donation, on Facebook or by calling 814-275-1718.
+Information: RedbankRen.org/donation, on Facebook or by calling 814-275-1718.

 Redbank Valley Church Association is a para-church organization committed to fostering and supporting religious, charitable and educational pursuits that proclaim, promote, enhance, and further the Kingdom of God through the Gospel of Jesus Christ in the Redbank Valley.
 Its mission includes a food pantry for the Redbank Valley area, a yearly scholarship fund for local high school students, plus annual community church services such as See You at the Pole, a Community Hymn Sing at Gumtown Park, Clarion County Fair Festival of Music, Community Thanksgiving Service, Lenten Services, Easter Sunrise Service, Christmas Festival of Carols, and Baccalaureate Service for the Redbank Valley School District.
 RVCA also organizes pastors to write articles for The Leader-Vindicator and provide Sunday afternoon services at Edgewood Heights.